thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * [Credits and links that were helpful](#Credits-and-links-that-were-helpful)
 * [Crazy Ideas](#Crazy-ideas)

-## One sentence summary
+## One sentence summaries
+Here are different ways of looking at what AnnA can do for you in a few words:
 * When you don't have the time to complete all your daily reviews, use this to create a special filtered deck that makes sure you will only review the cards that are most different from the rest of your reviews.
-* When you have too many learning cards and fear that some of them are too similar, use this to automatically bury a portion of them.
+* When you have too many learning cards and fear that some of them are too similar, use this to automatically review a subset of them.
-* This helps to avoid reviewing **similar** cards on the same day.
+* AnnA helps to avoid reviewing **similar** cards on the same day.
+* AnnA allows to reduce the number of daily reviews while increasing (and not keeping the same) retention.

 ## Note to readers
 1. I would really like to integrate this into anki somehow but am not knowledgeable enough about how to do it, how to manage anki versions, how to handle different platforms etc. All help is much appreciated!